WojtekMs/Cybersecurity-Tips/defensive/services/dns/nots.md

 ### Hide your DNS server version
 - /etc/bind/named.conf.options
 - version "hidden";

+### Restrict zone transfers
+Zone transfer requests are viable but only from slave domain name servers.
+In case your DNS is a slave you should forbid transfers
+- /etc/bind/named.conf.default-zones
+- allow-transfer {"none";};

+### Restrict respones
+This feature is available in bind >= 9.10.
+To check bind version use: named -v
+- /etc/bind/named.conf.options
+- rate-limit {responses-per-second 10; };

 ### Restrict queries
 If you know that your DNS server is only supposed to get queries from certain networks (for example only LAN) restrict bind: